JieBest/MonkeyEmbryoidscRNA-seq/README.md

 # MonkeyEmbryoidscRNA-seq
-Code for processing scRNA-seq of monkey embryoids
+Analysis codes used for processing scRNA-seq of monkey embryoids

-_Modeling late gastrulation in stem-cell derived monkey embryo models s_
+_Modeling late gastrulation in stem-cell derived monkey embryo models_